 Pollinators, such as honeybees, frequently encounter unpredictable gusts of wind and cluttered vegetation during their foraging trips.
 During my postdoctoral training at the University of California - Davis, I am investigated how bees traverse the dynamic flight challenges commonly found in nature.
 In a recent study, I found that, relative to honeybees traversing stationary obstacles, honeybees speed up to rapidly zip through moving obstacles in wind but slow down when traversing moving obstacles in still air.
 To avoid colliding with obstacles, honeybees in still air rely on flying slowly and cautiously, whereas honeybees in wind rely on fine-tuning their flight paths more than on regulating their flight speeds.
 This work was published in the Journal of Experimental Biologyand featured in the New York Times and Slate Magazine.

-March 17, 2023 - Received the 2023 UC Davis Award for Excellence in Postdoctoral Research
+March 17, 2023 - Award: Received the 2023 UC Davis Award for Excellence in Postdoctoral Research

 August 25, 2022 - New publication: Burnett and Koehl (2022) Ecological biomechanics of damage to macroalgae.
 Frontiers in Plant Science 13:981904 (Open access link)